from small one page howto to huge articles all in one place

 -

 Specify the size of blocks in bytes.
-Valid block-size values are 1024,
+Valid bloc-size values are powers

-block-size is heuristically determined by the filesystem size and
+If omitted, bloc-size is heuristically determined by the file system size

-the expected usage of the filesystem (see the
+and the expected usage of the file system (see the -T option).
+In most

-bytes.
-This is useful for certain hardware devices which require that
+bloc-size bytes.
+This is useful for certain hardware devices which require

 - -c